doguuokms/doguuokms/README.md

 # Hi there my name is Doğukan Okumuş
 <hr>

-<h3>I live in Bursa and do my internship as a frontend developer.<h3/>
+<h3>I live in Bursa and do my internship as a frontend developer.
+I love software and I want to do what I love in every moment of my life.
+I really enjoy this job.<h3/>
   <br>

   <h3>Connect With Me<h3/>